How to Write a Performance Summary

 A performance summary is a section of a resume that highlights key achievements and contributions to past positions.
 It is typically included towards the top of a resume, after the contact information and target job.
 It is an abstract for a resume, serving as an introduction to previous work experience and education.

 A reader should have a good understanding of a job seeker's abilities after reading the performance summary.
-Like a strong thesis statement in an academic essay, a performance summary should exemplify the job seeker's achievements.
+Like a strong thesis statement in an academic essay, a performance summary and resume headline should exemplify the job seeker's achievements.

 A performance summary should be specific, measurable, and relevant to the target job.
 It should include concrete examples of successes and accomplishments rather than a list of previous responsibilities or duties.